Cath is passionate about festivals, good music and delivering the best service.

 How did you get started with Booking Protect?

-I knew Cat Spencer the director before I came to work for booking protect, we’d worked together in the heady field of insurance claims.
+I knew Cat Spencer, the director, before I came to work for booking protect, we’d worked together in the heady field of insurance claims.
 I was working in Worcester at the time and she rang me up and said how do you feel working for me?
 I was slightly reticent as I did not see myself as a sales person.
-But booking protect is the type of protect, its not like selling windows, it actually does what it says on the tin and I’ve never come across a protect where it can help customers and also help our client partners as well.
+But Booking Protect is a type of product – its not like selling windows – it actually does what it says on the tin and I’ve never come across a product where it can help customers and also help our client partners as well.
 It’s a real win-win-win product.

-What’s different at BP which you haven’t seen working anywhere else?
+What’s different at Booking Protect which you haven’t seen working anywhere else?

 I think because it’s a really responsive organisation you can have huge impact on change really – on making changes.
 If you come up with an idea, put it to the directors, then that can actually be taken on board and integrated and ran with.